aridiosilva/DesignPrinciplesAndPatterns/README.md

 The catalog beginning on page 79 contains 23 design patterns.
 Their names and intents are listed next to give you an overview.
 The number in parentheses after each pattern name gives the page number for the pattern (a convention we follow throughout the book).

 - **Abstract Factory (87)** - Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+Yield objects whose only responsibilities are creating other objects.

 - **Adapter (139)** - Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

 - **Bridge (151)** - Decouple an abstraction from its implementation so that the two can vary independently.
+Yield objects whose only responsibilities are creating other objects.

 - **Builder (97)** - Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 - **Chain of Responsibility (223)** - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.

 - **Command (233)** - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+Yield objects whose only responsibilities are to implement a request on another object or group of objects.

 - **Composite (163)**- Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

 - **Decorator (175)** - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 - **Facade (185)** - Provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use.
+Facade defines a higher-level interface that makes the subsystem easier to use. describes how to represent complete subsystems as objects.

 - **Factory Method (107)** - Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 - **Flyweight (195)** - Use sharing to support large numbers of fine-grained objects efficiently.
+Describes how to support huge numbers of objects at the finest granularities

 - **Interpreter (243)** - Given a language, define a represention for its grammar along with an interpreter that uses the representation to interpret sentences in the language.